What You Should Know Before a Root Canal

 - Lingering or spontaneous pain in response to hot or cold drink

-- Positional pain that is worse when you lay down, stand up suddenly, or
+- Positional pain that is worse when you lay down, stand up suddenly, or run in place

 - A white, yellow, or red pimple-looking blister on your gum